TobHop/tactigun-assets/README.md

-# tactigun-assets
+# Tactigun Assets
-basically a bunch of music, spritework, hence the name tactigun assets
+Basically a bunch of music, spritework, hence the name Tactigun assets.